rc0r/afl-utils/README.md

  from inside `screen` before running `afl-multicore`.
 Both ways the environment is inherited by all subsequently created screen windows.

-**Tip:** `afl-multicore` can be used to resume a parallel fuzzing session.
-Just provide "-" as input dir and leave all other parameters as in the initiating invocation of the fuzzing session.

 Usage:

-    afl-multicore [-h] [-a afl_args] [-e env_vars] [-i] [-j SLAVE_NUMBER]
-                  [-S SESSION] [-s] [-v] input_dir sync_dir target_cmd
+    afl-multicore [-c config] [-h] [-v] <cmd> <jobs>

     afl-multicore starts several parallel fuzzing jobs, that are run in the background.
-For fuzzer stats see 'sync_dir/SESSION###/fuzzer_stats'!
+For fuzzer stats see 'out_dir/SESSION###/fuzzer_stats'!

     positional arguments:
-      input_dir             Input directory that holds the initial test cases (afl-fuzz's -i option).
-      sync_dir              afl synchronisation directory that will hold fuzzer output files (afl-fuzz's -o option).
-      target_cmd            Path to the target binary and its command line arguments.
-Use '@@' to specify crash sample input file position (see afl-fuzz usage).
+      cmd                   afl-multicore command to execute: start, resume, add. jobs                  Number of slave instances to start/resume/add.

     optional arguments:
-      -h, --help            show this help message and exit -a AFL_ARGS, --afl-args AFL_ARGS
+      -h, --help            show this help message and exit -c CONFIG_FILE, --config CONFIG_FILE
-                            afl-fuzz specific parameters.
-Enclose in quotes, -i and -o must not be specified!
-      -e ENV_VARS, --env-vars ENV_VARS
-                            (Screen mode only) Comma separated list of environment variable names and values for newly created screen windows.
-Enclose in quotes!
-Example: --env-vars
-                            "AFL_PERSISTENT=1,LD_PRELOAD=/path/to/yourlib.so"
-      -i, --screen          Interactive screen mode.
-Starts every afl instance in a separate screen window.
-Run from inside screen (Default: off)!
-      -j SLAVE_NUMBER, --slave-number SLAVE_NUMBER
-                            Number of slave instances to run (Default: 3).
-      -S SESSION, --session SESSION
-                            Provide a name for the fuzzing session.
-Master outputs will be written to 'sync_dir/SESSION000'
-                            (Default='SESSION').
-      -s, --slave-only      Slave-only mode, do not start a master instance (Default: off).
+                            afl-multicore config file (Default: afl-
+                            multicore.conf)!
-      -v, --verbose         For debugging purposes do not redirect stderr and stdout of the created subprocesses to /dev/null (Default: off).
+      -v, --verbose         For debugging purposes do not redirect stderr/stdout of the created subprocesses to /dev/null (Default: off).
 Check 'nohup.out' for further outputs.

+Target settings and afl options are configured in an INI-like configuration file.
+The most simple configuration may look something like:

+    [afl.dirs]
+    input = ./in
+    output = ./out

+    [target]
+    target = ~/bin/target
+    cmdline = --target-opt

+Of course a lot more settings can be configured, some of these settings are:

+* afl options: timeout, memory limit, dictionary, ...
+* job options: session name, interactive mode
+* environment variables for interactive screen mode

+For a complete list of options and their descriptions see the included sample configuration file `afl-multicore.conf.sample`.

+To start four fuzzing instances simply do:

+    $ afl-multicore -c target.conf start 4

+Now, if you want to add two more instances because `afl-gotcpu` states you've got some spare CPU cycles available, use the `add` command:

+    $ afl-multicore -c target.conf add 2

+Interrupted fuzzing jobs can be resumed the same way using the `resume` command.
+**Note:** It is possible to tell `afl-multicore` to resume more jobs than previoulsy were started for a specific target.
+Obviously `afl-multicore` will resume just as many afl instances as it finds output directories for!

 ## afl-multikill